-Aulani restaurants fit diverse family appetites from poolside burgers and Hawai’i’s famous shave ice dessert (a combination fruit syrup-snow cone-like treat) to prime-aged steaks, crab legs and chocolate lava cake.
+Aulani restaurants fit diverse family appetites.
+Choose items from poolside burgers and Hawai’i’s famous shave ice dessert (a combination fruit syrup-snow cone-like treat) to prime-aged steaks, crab legs, and chocolate lava cake.

-Additions to both the ‘AMA’AMA and Makahiki restaurants are in the works, part of Aulani’s expansion plans to accommodate guests who never seem to want to leave the resort.
+These are only a few of 10 eateries at Aulani to accommodate guests who never seem to want to leave the resort.

-Aulani offers a full schedule of free activities from sunrise yoga and hula lessons to hip surfer-themed pool parties, volcano explosion science fair-style sessions and star gazing.
-Pools with playful water features keep families slathering on sun screen all day long.
+Aulani offers a full schedule of free activities from sunrise yoga and hula lessons.
+Then hip surfer-themed pool parties, volcano explosion science fair-style sessions and star gazing.
+Pools with playful water features keep families slathering on sunscreen all day long.

 Aulani’s dialed-down Disney atmosphere, stellar service and authentic Hawaiian experience made my family want more Disney vacation memories ever after.
 Now, I even believe that next time with a sprinkle of pixie dust I can surf like Lilo and Stitch.